Galley: Modern Query Optimization for Sparse Tensor Programs: Sparsity Estimation

 \subsubsection{Uniform Estimator}

-The simplest statistic that can be kept about a tensor is the number of non-fill (e.g. non-zero) entries.
-The uniform estimator uses only this statistic and relies on the assumption that these entries are uniformly distributed across the dimension space.
-This corresponds to System-R's cardinality estimator with the added assumption that the size of the index attribute's active domain is equal to the size of the dimension~\cite{DBLP:conf/sigmod/SelingerACLP79}.
+The simplest statistic that can be kept about a tensor is the number of non-fill (e.g., non-zero) entries.
+The uniform estimator uses only this statistic and assumes these entries are uniformly distributed across the dimension space.
+This corresponds to System-R's cardinality estimator with the added assumption that the active domain is the whole dimension for each index~\cite{DBLP:conf/sigmod/SelingerACLP79}.